amara-j/passnotes/readme.md

 # Passnotes

-musical passwords let you unlock a secret message board
+This is a proof of concept for our React implementation of Passnotes, where musical passwords let you unlock a secret message board.
+View the live Passnotes version 2.0 [here](https://passnotes.herokuapp.com/)!

 ## Usage